lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 views on STEM and STEM & Values
-Topic: Is STEM (or is STEM viewed as being) shorterm-longterm agnostic?
+Topic: Is STEM (or is STEM viewed as being) short-term / long-term agnostic?
 Views may be changing. from Economist ~ 2025 09 22
 "Science is when you want to survive for millenia, politics is when you are only looking at the next election."